villasv/aws-airflow-stack/README.md

 ## FAQ

-1. Why is there an empty `Dummy` subnet in the VPC?

-    There's no official support on CloudFormation for choosing in which VPC a RDS Instance is deployed.
-The only alternatives are to let it live in the default VPC and communicate with peering or to use DBSubnetGroup, which requires associated subnets that cover at least 2 Availability Zones.

-2. Why does auto scaling takes so long to kick in?
+1. Why does auto scaling takes so long to kick in?

     AWS doesn't provide minute-level granularity on SQS metrics, only 5 minute aggregates.
 Also, CloudWatch stamps aggregate metrics with their initial